Storybook Vite builder bundles your components and stories with Vite, a fast ESM bundler.

 If you need to override it, you can use the

 viteFinal function and adjust it.

-Currently, automatic argType inference is only available for React and Vue3.
+Currently, automatic argType inference is only available for React, Vue3 and Svelte (JSDocs only).
 With React, the Vite builder defaults to

 react-docgen-typescript if TypeScript is listed as a dependency.
 If you run into any issues, you can revert to

 react-docgen by updating your Storybook configuration file as follows:

 Learn more about builders

 - Builder API for building a Storybook builder